IE-Blockchain-Team/python_blockchain_app/README.md

 # Blockchain client and server

-A basic blockchain server and application written in python using Flask and Requests.
+A basic blockchain data-structure that runs on a distributed network of nodes.
+The chain has immutability since all blocks contain a hash of the previously generated block to the origin node.
+Written in python using Flask and Requests.
 Forked from this [guide](https://www.ibm.com/developerworks/cloud/library/cl-develop-blockchain-app-in-python/index.html)

 ## Features
 * Decentralization